SARP-Airbrakes/FC_Firmware/fc-firmware/README.md

 you are in the `fc-firmware` directory; then simply use `cargo run`.

 ## Connecting
-The firmware exposes a USB CDC device.
+The firmware exposes a USB CDC-ACM device.
 This can be connected to with a serial monitor such as the in-built one in the Arduino IDE or a \*nix tool such `screen` or [`tio`](https://github.com/tio/tio).

 ```